Feufochmar/flora-generator-data/README.md

   - a `+` indicate the species are compatible but there is no known name the crossbreed
   - another `string` indicate the species are compatible and the string is the name of the crossbreed

+## word-lists.json
+A dictionary of words classified by categories.

+The root is an `object` whose fields indicate the name of the category and associated values are `list` of `string` containing the different words of the category.